elastic/elasticsearch-py/docs/reference/dsl_tutorials.md

 In this example you can see:

 * providing a default connection
-* defining fields with mapping configuration
+* defining fields with Python type hints and additional mapping configuration when necessary
 * setting index name
 * defining custom methods
 * overriding the built-in `.save()` method to hook into the persistence life cycle